Inflation

 Winners and Losers During Inflation

 Inflation doesn’t affect everyone the same way.
 Borrowers benefit because they repay loans with money that is worth less than when they borrowed it.
 However, savers lose because their money buys less as prices rise.
 Businesses might pass higher costs to customers, keeping their profits steady.
-Retirees, though, can struggle if their income doesn’t grow with inflation.
+Retirees, though, can struggle if their income doesn’t grow with rising prices.
 Knowing who benefits and who loses helps people prepare for these changes.

 Hyperinflation: When Prices Skyrocket